TDAmeritrade/stumpy/README.md

 ## Performance

-We tested the performance using the Numba JIT compiled version of the code on data with various lengths.
+We tested the performance using the Numba JIT compiled version of the code on randomly generated data with various lengths (i.e., `np.random.rand(n)`).

 |    i     |  n = 2^i  | GPU-STOMP    | STUMP.16    | STUMPED.128 | STUMPED.256 |
 | -------- | ----------| ------------ | ----------- | ----------- | ----------- |